trinodb/trino/presto-docs/src/main/sphinx/connector/memory.rst

 ================

-The Memory connector stores all data and metadata in RAM on workers and both are discarded when Presto restarts.
+The Memory connector stores all data and metadata in RAM on workers and both are discarded when Trino restarts.

 Configuration